briankyckelhahn/Dollop/README.md

 <h1>License and Copyright Information</h1>
-For instructions on installing and running this code, see the project website.

-This project was created and is maintained by Brian Kyckelhahn.
+This project was created and is maintained by <a href="briankyckelhahn.com">Brian Kyckelhahn</a>, an independent mobile app developer in Austin, Texas.
 You are welcome to contribute to it, and you will be acknowledged in the contributors file for doing so, but you surrender your copyright to Brian when you make contributions.

 This project is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported license.
 That means that you cannot distribute changes